-Immediately after you complete your oral defense, you will get signatures from your Examining Committee members on your thesis cover sheet (example [Google doc]).
-Upload a copy of your signed cover sheet using this form [MSOffice].
+Immediately after you complete your oral defense, you will get signatures from your Examining Committee members on your thesis cover sheet (example).
+You will then upload a copy of your signed cover sheet here.
 No hard copies will be accepted.

 Your Honors advisor will report your level of Honors.
-Only advisors may submit: student submissions will not be accepted.
+Only advisors may submit this form: student submissions will not be accepted.

 Both your cover sheet and your advisor's report are due one week after the last day of classes of your project's second semester.

 License and Embargo Form